WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: Experimental Evaluation

 \subsection{Validation Study}

-Our first experiment aims to validate our approach and utilizes ground truth data from the user study dataset.
+The first validates our approach and utilizes ground truth data from the user study dataset.
 We compare our prediction values, $T_{sleep}$ and $T_{awake}$, with the ground truth Fitbit data and compute four metrics: Accuracy, Precision, Recall, and F-score.
 Accuracy is the proportion of correct predictions (both sleeping or awake periods) relative to all predicted sleeping or awake periods.
 Precision is the ratio of all correct sleep/awake periods to the total number of predicted sleep/awake periods.
 F-score indicates the optimal balance that maximizes precision and recall (a score of 1 indicating a perfect predictor).